 Albers’ instructional exercises, including using Color-Aid paper to actively explore color relationships (see: Albers, 1963), are analogous to the guided playful activities, such as paper weaving and folding that are a part of Fröbel Gifts and Occupations.

 The list of visual artists, designers and architects who utilized Fröbel Gifts to explore the elements of art and principles of design is impressive.
 Frank Llyod Wright was given a set as a child and has mentioned how playing with the blocks encouraged his groundbreaking architectural work (see: Fröbel’s Gifts, Noguchi’s Playgrounds).
 Buckminster Fuller was also raised on Fröbel’s manipulatives.
-His iconic geodesic dome design resembles the 19th Fröbel Gift (aka the Framework Gift) and the Occupation of peas work, an activity using a combination of dried peas and sticks to build a variety of complex three-dimensional structures.
+His iconic geodesic dome design resembles the nineteenth Fröbel Gift (aka the Framework Gift) and the Occupation of peas work, an activity using a combination of dried peas and sticks to build a variety of complex three-dimensional structures.

 Starting with early modernist painters like Wassily Kandinsky, Piet Mondrian and Paul Klee, there are plenty of compelling cases involving visual artists whose work takes heed of kindergarten aesthetics and concepts.
-In Brosterman’s Inventing Kindergarten, examples of 19th century kindergarten materials-based learning exercises using precut shapes or parquets are juxtaposed with modern art paintings by Kandinsky, Klee, Mondrian and others.
+In Brosterman’s Inventing Kindergarten, examples of nineteenth century kindergarten materials-based learning exercises using precut shapes or parquets are juxtaposed with modern art paintings by Kandinsky, Klee, Mondrian and others.
 Brosterman’s incredible research reveals that the aforementioned artists and architects all attended kindergarten during their youth.
 Mondrian, like Albers, started his career as an early childhood educator.

 Contemporary examples of kindergarten’s reach within the visual arts are observed in paintings and installations by Antonio Ballester Moreno and sculptures by Vivien Collens.